U.S. flag

 Introduction

 The skin is the body's largest and primary protective organ, covering its entire external surface and serving as a first-order physical barrier against the environment.
-Its functions include temperature regulation and protection against ultraviolet (UV) light, trauma, pathogens, microorganisms, and toxins.
-The skin also plays a role in immunologic surveillance, sensory perception, control of insensible fluid loss, and homeostasis in general.
-The skin is also highly adaptive with different thicknesses and specialized functions in different body sites.
-This article will discuss the anatomy of the skin, including its structure, function, embryology, blood, lymphatic, and nerve supply, surgical, and clinical significance.[1][2]
+Its functions include temperature regulation and protection against ultraviolet light, trauma, pathogens, microorganisms, and toxins.
+The skin also plays a role in immunologic surveillance, sensory perception, the control of insensible fluid loss, and general homeostasis.
+The skin is also highly adaptive, with varying thicknesses and specialized functions across different body sites.
+This topic discusses the anatomy of the skin, including its structure, function, embryology, blood, lymphatic, and nerve supply, surgical, and clinical significance.[1][2]

 Structure and Function

-The skin is primarily made up of three layers.
+The skin is composed of 3 layers.
 The upper layer is the epidermis, the layer below the epidermis is the dermis, and the third and deepest layer is the subcutaneous tissue (see Images.
 The Common Integument, Section of Skin and The Common Integument, Section of Epidermis.

 • The epidermis, the outermost layer of skin, provides a waterproof barrier and contributes to skin tone.